alexlux58/Lux-Home-Lab/PiVPN_PiHole_Lab_Writeup.md

 ### Dynamic DNS (Optional)

-If your public IP changes, consider setting up Dynamic DNS:
+If the public IP changes, consider setting up Dynamic DNS:

 1. **Services**: DuckDNS, No-IP, or your domain registrar
 2. **Update client config**: Replace `<your_public_ip>` with `<your-ddns-hostname>`